CelliesProjects/aquacontrol32/README.md

 #### Compile options.

-- Board: MH ET LIVE ESP32MiniKit
+  - Board: MH ET LIVE ESP32MiniKit (A lot of other boards work just fine without any code changes.
+Check/adjust the particular pin setup if not.)
-- Upload Speed: 921600 (or lower)
-- Flash frequency: 80Mhz
   - Partition scheme: Default with ffat

 #### Compile notes

 - Compare your installed libraries versions against the libraries in `aquacontrol32.ino`.
-- Check your device options in `deviceSetup.h`.
+- Check your device options in `deviceSetup.h` an `devicePinSetup.h`.
 - Toggle the `GIT_TAG` option in `deviceSetup.h` to enable or disable version information.
 <br>Setting `GIT_TAG` to `true` makes that the Arduino IDE can no longer compile or flash your script.
 <br>You then have to use the script `compile.sh` to verify your sketch and `flash.sh` to verify/upload the sketch to the controller.